Biderman’s Chart of Coercion

 - Fixes attention upon immediate predicament; fosters introspection

-- Eliminates stimuli competing with those controlled by captor
+- Eliminates stimuli competing with those controlled by the captor

 Abusive groups insist on compliance with trivial demands related to all facets of life: food, clothing, money, household arrangements, children, conversation.
 They monitor members’ appearances, criticize language and childcare practices.
 They insist on precise schedules and routines, which may change and be contradictory from day to day or moment to moment, depending on the whims of group leaders.

 At first, new members may think these expectations are unreasonable and may dispute them, but later, either because they want to be at peace or because they are afraid, or because everyone else is complying, they attempt to comply.
 After all, what real difference does it make if a member is not allowed to wear a certain color, or to wear his hair in a certain way, to eat certain foods, or say certain words, to go certain places, watch certain things, or associate with certain individuals.
 In the overall scheme of things, does it really matter?
 In fact, in the long run, the member begins to reason, it is probably good to learn these disciplines, and after all, as they have frequently been reminded, they are to submit to spiritual authority as unto the Lord.
 Soon it becomes apparent that the demands will be unending, and increasing time and energy are focused on avoiding group disapproval by doing something “wrong.”
 There is a feeling of walking on eggs.
 Everything becomes important in terms of how the group or its leaders will respond, and members’ desires, feelings, and ideas become insignificant.
 Eventually, members may no longer even know what they want, feel or think.
 The group has so monopolized all of the members’ perceptions with trivial demands that members lose their perspective as to the enormity of the situation they are in.